webimpress/coding-standard/README.md

    }
    ```

-3. Create file `phpcs.xml` on base path of your repository with content:
+3. Create file `phpcs.xml` in base path of your repository with content:

    ```xml
    <?xml version="1.0"?>